jychpr/Contrails-Segmentation/README.md

 So, in this task we are doing Contrails Segmentation using various method.
 Our approach is about comparing one method or architecture with another and trying to find the best result from it.

+Our goal is to find better methods or architectures compared to the baseline we used.

 ## Pre-requisite
 There are some pre-requisite need to be done.
-First, download the dataset from (https://www.kaggle.com/competitions/google-research-identify-contrails-reduce-global-warming).
+First, we will use this dataset from Kaggle competition Google Research - Identify Contrails to Reduce Global Warming (https://www.kaggle.com/competitions/google-research-identify-contrails-reduce-global-warming).
 The dataset is around 450GB in zipped format.

+There are two way to run the script.
+1. By running the script on local (if you have the computing resources).
+2. By running the script on kaggle.

-Make sure to have some space for downloading and extracting the dataset.
-Extract the dataset and don't change the name.
+If you are planning to run it locally, make sure to have some space for downloading and extracting the dataset.
+If running locally, extract the dataset and don't change the name.
 Keep in mind the dataset path.

+If you planning to run it on Kaggle, you can load the dataset by joining the competition first and then load the dataset into the notebook.

+And for both, keep in mind that we use the baseline code from this code, Getting Started | EDA -> Model -> Train -> Submit (https://www.kaggle.com/code/mnokno/getting-started-eda-model-train-submit).
+For running our code, you can reference from this one.

 ## Usage
 First, clone this repository.